heremaps/xyz-documentation/docs/cli/cli.md

     here xyz upload YOUR_SPACE_ID -f /Users/xyz/big_data.csv -s

+!!! note

-!!! warning When a file is streamed with `-s` it is not loaded into memory and -a is not available to preview and assign tags.
+    When a file is streamed with `-s` it is not loaded into memory and -a is not available to preview and assign tags.
 You can specify tag using `-p`.

+!!! note

-!!! note HERE XYZ is a database.
+    HERE XYZ is a database.
 Databases trade off storage space for speed, and your data will always take up more space in XYZ than it does in a static file.
 When a file is uploaded into an XYZ Space, features, their properties, and the geometries are broken out into multiple tables, indexed and tagged.
 All of this lets you query your geospatial data on demand, and access it dynamically as vector tiles.
-HERE XYZ users are charged for database storage used at the rate of $3 per month per 5GB.
 You can check the size of your XYZ Spaces in your account dashboard or the CLI.

 ##### Upload a shapefile

 ```
 here xyz upload -f /Users/dhatb/data.shp
 ```

+!!! note

+    Shapefiles cannot be streamed with `-s`.

 Upload shapefile data to a Space.